#Justice

 Okay, here’s the deal.

-Last Friday, August 1, 2025, a panel of three judges from the Ninth Circuit Court of Appeals produced a 61-page-ruling that rejected U.S. Government’s efforts to block an earlier ruling by Federal Judge Maame Ewusi-Mensah Frimpong of the U.S. Court for the Central District of California.
+Late last Friday, August 1, 2025, a panel of three judges from the Ninth Circuit Court of Appeals published a 61-page-ruling that rejected U.S. Government’s efforts to block an earlier ruling by Federal Judge Maame Ewusi-Mensah Frimpong of the U.S. Court for the Central District of California.

-In the text of the ruling from the Ninth Circuit—which appears to be both a carefully crafted piece of writing and research —the three judges on the panel had a lot to say about the implications that were embedded in the Trump administration’s request to ignore an important ruling by Judge Frimpong.
+In the text of the recent ruling published by the trio of judges from the Ninth Circuit—which appears to be a carefully crafted piece of writing and research —the three judges on the panel had a lot to say about the implications that were embedded in the Trump administration’s request to ignore an important ruling by Judge Frimpong.

 But before we examine the details of the brand new ruling by the team of judges from the Ninth, let’s take a look at how we got here.